-The general railing framework was simple enough, it matched well with traditional Superior Series 9000 Heavy-Duty Railing.
+The general railing framework was simple enough, it matched well with traditional Superior Series 9P Picket Railing.
 The special diamond insert and bronze medallion were where things got tricky.

 First, measurements of the diamond insert were passed along.
 From there, final dimensions and designs had to be determined in order to ensure the diamond would:

 Thanks to support from sister company Francis Manufacturing, a brand-new casting was tooled up for the project and a prototype was created.
 Once it was confirmed that the medallions would fit the diamond and the diamond would fit the rail, all of the castings were created and painted.